Just when it seemed like investors might have lost some of their appetite for initial public offerings of companies that lose money . . . yeah, right.

 Oh, but wait.
-It does make money on an "adjusted Ebitda" basis, which is one of those silly metrics that companies make up when they don't have actual profits to show off.
+It does make money on an "adjusted Ebitda" basis, which is one of those registration statement that companies make up when they don't have actual profits to show off.
 Papa Murphy's said it had $24.4 million of adjusted Ebitda last year, which helpfully excluded such obviously unimportant items as -- their words here, not mine -- "expenses not indicative of future operations," "management fees and related expenses," "transaction costs" and "new store pre-opening expenses."

 And of course, this makes soooo much sense.
 Because as we all know, management fees, transaction costs and new-store expenses aren't the same things as money.
 And shouldn't we all be blessed with the same power of insight that Papa Murphy has to distinguish between expenses that are indicative of the future and expenses that aren't?